lohanbodevan/grud/README.md

 ### Read
 GET /tv-series

-To read all TV Series available in our catalog, do a `get` HTTP request in `/tv-series` endpoint This endpoint is open
+To read all TV Series available in our catalog, do a `get` HTTP request in `/tv-series` endpoint.

+This endpoint is open

 Reponse: